 While Isalo is justly esteemed for its landscapes, the quality of the light and its wonderful walking trails, its wildlife should not be underestimated.
 It only appears less plentiful than elsewhere because population densities are lower in this enormous protected area.

 In fact, Isalo has its fair share of reptiles and interesting frogs, as well as around 80 bird species.

 Particular highlights include Madagascar partridge, White-throated rail, the localised Benson’s rock-thrush and, at night, the White-browed owl.

 Seasonally,you have a good chance of seeing lemurs at the campsite on the Namaza Trail where some bold ring-tailed and red-fronted brown lemurs can be encountered.
 The Canyon des Makis also offers a good opportunity to see Verreaux’s Sifaka.
 (Please note that in summer, while Tapia fruit are in season, mammalian wildlife disperses to sometimes remote parts of the massif).

 When to go

 Isalo is a year-round destination, but it can be very hot between November and March.
 January to March is the wettest time of year, although it is dry in comparison with the rest of the country.
 Between June and August, rain is virtually unknown, but nights can be cold.
 The elephant’s foot is generally in bloom in September and the first half of October.
 Visitors should have a reasonable level of fitness.

-Isalo is located on the well-maintained RN7, about 6 hours drive south from Ranomafana or as much as 10 hours including stops.
-It is about 4 hours from Tulear.
+Isalo is located on the well-maintained RN7, about 4 hours inland from Tulear.
 The park office is located the village of Ranohira, which is also the start of the walk to the Canyon des Makis.
 The car park for the Namaza Trail and the Piscine Naturelle is a few kilometres further south.
 The Maison de l’Isalo houses an interesting display on the geology and wildlife of the park, as well as a small exhibition about the surrounding people.
 Wildlife enthusiasts staying at the park for 3 nights should definitely use the opportunity to make a morning walk at Zombitse-Vohibasia Forest, 1 hour drive away.